Skip to content

 As a new driver, you’re likely to be paying higher car insurance premiums until you’ve built up your no claims discount.
 This is based on the number of years you’ve been driving without having to make a claim.

-The secret to finding great value cover lies in comparing car insurance quotes from a wide range of different insurance providers.
+A great way to find good value cover is to compare car insurance quotes from a wide range of different insurance providers.

 That’s where we can help.
 All you need to do is tell us a bit about you, your car and what you need, and we’ll show you policies based on price, policy cover level, add-ons or annual or monthly payment terms.